fmquaglia/twiter_mongo/README.md

-Toy project to explore mongo db and ruby.
+Toy project to explore mongo db and ruby
 ========================================

 Based on Manning's MongoDB in Action from Kyle Banker.